 Some believe that Jesus was God, and others believe that He was merely a man.
 Many believe that He was both.
 These views have been debated for centuries by theologians and scholars.
-I think it is vital to look at what the Bible—the Word of God—says about the matter.
+It is important to look at what the Bible—the Word of God—says about the matter.

 questioning Jesus’ claim to be God

 Many people believe that Jesus never actually claimed to be God.
-Personally, I feel that most people who believe this, themselves, simply do not want to believe that Jesus was/is God; and they use the invalid statement, “Jesus never claimed to be God,” as alleged “support” for their lack of belief (and lack of careful study of the Gospel accounts).
+Personally, I feel that most people who believe this simply do not want to believe that Jesus was/is God; and they use the invalid statement, “Jesus never claimed to be God,” as alleged “support” for their lack of belief (and lack of a careful study of the Gospel accounts).

-Firstly, as the Messiah or Servant appointed by the Father (to accomplish His Plan of salvation for
+Firstly, as the Messiah or Servant appointed by the Father to accomplish His Plan of salvation for mankind

-Secondly, the enemies of Jesus recognized, through His many statements, that He claimed to be God.
+Secondly, the enemies of Jesus recognized, through many of His statements, that He claimed to be God.
 Certain people are our enemies because they vehemently disagree with what we represent or espouse.
-And that is why Jesus’ enemies hated Him, not even realizing—or, rather, refusing to take the time to comprehend—that He had something to offer them which would have infinitely and eternally positive payoffs.
+That is why Jesus’ enemies hated Him, not even realizing—or, rather, refusing to take the time to comprehend—that He had something to offer them which would have eternally and infinitely positive benefits.

 Son of God

-There are, in fact, numerous accounts in the Gospels where Jesus asserted that He was God or the Messiah (Christ), or claimed to be the Son of God (thereby alluding to His own status of deity).
+There are, in fact, numerous accounts in the Gospels where Jesus asserted that He was God or the Messiah (Christ); or He claimed to be the Son of God, thereby alluding to His own status of deity.
 In a number of other places, many people—including His enemies—acknowledged that Jesus was God, that He was the Son of God, or that He professed to be God or God’s Son.